 Keith mouthed something Henry pretended to understand with a wink and Keith started laughing.

 Later, Henry is seated at a hand-made table near the back of the Maplewood Jazz Club with Sarah Gold.
 The day is done.
 A grown woman in sunglasses from Merion, Pennsylvania is singing the blues onstage with a fourteen-year-old guitarist under a red light that makes them look like good old timeless history.
 The owner of the Jazz Club is both an octoroon and a recovering alcoholic with a Germanic surname who only allows soft drinks in his jazz club, so neither Sarah’s parents nor Henry’s great aunt and uncle mind if Sarah Gold and Henry conduct their incredibly fuckless dating business in the jazz club.
+The day is sweetly done.

 Time travel or Astral Projection?
 Sometimes, when Henry closed his eyes, he felt himself doing either one or the other.
-Aka Writing.

 There aren’t any pictures of Billie Holiday or Miles Davis or any jazz greats on the walls of the jazz club but there are framed sky maps and angry mug shots of the noseless moon and made-up constellations are painted in gold on the blue ceiling plus a reproduction of an etching of Johannes Kepler and a cartoon of an ageing Pan and a youngish ewe clipped from Esquire Magazine with the humorous caption Tempus Fuggit tacked over the dirty sink behind the counter where the celibate owner serves his cheesecakes and room-temp Fantas.
 The Maplewood Jazz Club is the place for interracial couples in Philly, it’s where interracial couples can sit and half-listen to amateur jazz and not necessarily be confronted or stared at and Sarah Gold calls it The Zoo.
 There are atoms dislodged from Revolutionary corpses flowing down the nearby Wissahickon to this very day and long-gone Henry remembers.